KIT-MBS/distruct/README.md

     }

 ## Tests
-To run the python tests run "make test".
+To run the python tests install pytest an run python -m pytest in /path/to/distruct/tests